 Taylor Park is about Family, Community, and Conserving the Natural Beauty of the Santiam Canyon.

-The coming years at Taylor Par will be new for everyone involved, a time when recreation and reconstruction are firmly joined together.
-Below you will find a pdf from Oregon State University, in it is a list of plants that will be mostly approved of by Taylor Park management.
-Please use it to prepare for the upcoming season by starting the growing or purchasing of these plants for transplant into the Park once the sites have been opened for reconstruction.
-All of these plants can be kept dormant in an unheated garage or shed, and would require minimal watering before being placed into your site.
+The coming years at Taylor Park will be new for everyone involved, a time when recreation and reconstruction are firmly joined together.
+Below you will find a pdf from Oregon State University, in it is a list of plants that was approved by Taylor Park management.
+Please use it to prepare for the upcoming season by starting the growing or purchasing of these plants for transplant into the Park as you see fit.
+All of these plants can be kept dormant in an unheated garage or shed and would require minimal watering before being placed into your site.

 Below is a list of plant nurseries that sell native Oregon/PNW plants: